A flat stomach is made in the kitchen.

 Know what to eat, but having a problem sticking to it?
 Think you eat healthy, yet still having trouble losing weight?
 OR, totally overwhelmed and not sure where to start when it comes to healthy eating?

-Whether you want to lose weight naturally or simply eat healthier, check out the 10-week interactive online course, EatSLIM.
-The next class starts January 2018.
+Whether you want to lose weight naturally or simply eat healthier, check out the 10-week online nutrition and cooking course, EatSLIM.

 Maria Marlowe is a holistic nutrition and wellness coach who uses real food to help her clients improve their health, weight, and skin.
 She offers a 28-day healthy eating meal plan that teaches you how to batch cook, as well as one to clear up acne.
 Her most popular program is EatSLIM, a 10-week online group glass that guides participants to develop healthy eating habits that stick – and lose weight, boost their metabolism, improve their digestion, and quit sugar.

 She writes healthy and delicious plant-based recipes for her popular blog.
 She is also the author of the #1 New Release on Amazon, The Real Food Grocery Guide, the most practical guide to selecting the healthiest foods, without going broke, which has been praised by Dr. Oz and InStyle magazines.
 You can find her on instagram @mariamarlowe.